pixie-io/docs.px.dev/content/en/01-about-pixie/06-troubleshooting.md

 Pixie has a minimum 1GiB memory requirement per node.
 The default deployment is 2GiB of memory.
 To learn how to configure Pixie's memory usage, see the [Tuning Memory Usage](/reference/admin/tuning-mem-usage/) page.

-### Why is Pixie oomkilling?
+### Why is Pixie being OOMKilled?

 This happens when Pixie is using more memory than the limit.
 Try [increasing the limit](/reference/admin/deploy-options/#configuring-pixie's-memory-usage-setting-the-memory-limit), or [reducing the amount of data stored](/reference/admin/deploy-options/#configuring-pixie's-memory-usage-setting-the-data-table-storage-memory-limit) in the table store.
 The amount of memory needed for Pixie depends on the application, but a minimum of [1Gi](/installing-pixie/requirements/#memory) is required.
+However, for most clusters we recommend 2Gi.

 ### Troubleshooting Pixie tracepoint scripts